 When you do replace, you can do so with another Deep Clean head, or you could replace it with the Whitening, Triple Clean or Sensitive head that is available.

 All brush heads from Colgate fit every model in the range and do too have indicator bristles.
 These are blue bristles that fade to white over normally a 3 month period to act as a reminder to change your brush head.

 Now it is worth me noting just a small issue with the brush heads.
 The white and pink brush handles come with a white brush head, the black, well that comes with a black coloured brush head.
 Great.
 However, trying to actually obtain replacement brush heads that are black in colour is somewhat impossible.
 At the time of writing I cannot find one stockist, even following links from Colgate’s own website.
 So if you think the black coloured handle is for you, just bear in mind you might have to attach a white brush head after the provided head has worn out.

-At the time of writing, my daily toothbrush is an Oral-B brush and in my opinion it provides me with what I feel to be the better overall clean compared to the 250+.
+At the time of writing, my daily toothbrush is an Oral-B brush and in my opinion it provides me with what I feel to be the better overall clean compared to the colgate pro clinical 250+.

 I have absolutely no information to back up this feeling other than just my own personal opinion.
 I am not in a position to deliver the science to prove that the actual clean is any better, it is just for me, during and after a clean the power and brush head action of the 250+ does not leave my mouth feeling as clean as the Oral-B brush, the experience is altogether softer.

 This is likely to be as a result of the Oral-B perhaps being more aggressive on the teeth and gums, aggravating the surface and the senses maybe giving a psychological feeling of having done more when the reality is nothing of the sort.

 If you are not used to an electric toothbrush or you are thinking this could be your first, then I think it would be an excellent option as you do not have this comparison to make.